iPSCs: Progress, Opportunities, and Challenges (A4)

 An Epigenetic Barrier in Human iPSC-based Cortical Neurons

-Deepak Srivastava, Gladstone Institutes
+* Deepak Srivastava, Gladstone Institutes and UCSF

 Cellular Reprogramming as a Basis for Heart Disease